speedie1337/spmenu/docs/docs.md

 `1 Apple` entry, but not the `One Apple` entry.
 Of course, more advanced regex can be used as well.

-## Keybinds

-You can set keybinds through the config file.
-A default config file is available after installing spmenu.
-This configuration file has identical keybindings to the default hardcoded keybinds.

-By default, the configuration file will ignore all hardcoded keybindings to prevent keybind conflicts, but if you do not like this behavior you can simply set `ignoreglobalkeys = 0`.

 ## Modes

 There are two modes.
 Normal mode and Insert mode.
 These modes are of